Ales Pushkin: Prosecution (2021)

-On March 26, 2021, the General Prosecutor's Office of Belarus opened a criminal case against the artist for showing a portrait of anti-Soviet underground figure Yevgeny Zhikhar at an exhibition in the Grodno Center for Urban Life.
-The prosecutor's office saw this as a "rehabilitation of Nazism."
+On 26 March 2021, the General Prosecutor's Office of Belarus opened a criminal case against the artist for showing a portrait of anti-Soviet underground figure Yevgeny Zhikhar at an exhibition in the Grodno Center for Urban Life.
+The prosecutor's office saw this as a "rehabilitation of Nazism", even though the painting was painted back in 2014 and subsequently exhibited in Russia and Belarus.
 Pushkin found out about the criminal case but did not cancel the flight from Ukraine, where he had an exhibition, and in the evening of the same day he returned home.
 At night, his workshop was searched.
-On March 29, Pushkin was fired from Belrestavratsia, where he worked.
+On 29 March, Pushkin was fired from Belrestavratsia, where he worked.
 The next day he was arrested.